pjoulot/Firefox-OS-Countdown-Addon/README.md

 ## Branches

 ### Master
-v1.0: static countdown (For the sci-fi convention T'imagin 2 in Paris) v1.1: still static.
+- v1.0: static countdown (For the sci-fi convention T'imagin 2 in Paris)
+- v1.1: still static.
 Support Multilanguage: (english and french).
 Static full/min display: (Set by default to min now)

 ### Dev (future evolutions)
-- Change the display of the time decreasing (Done, just need to create a parameter to let user choose )
+- Change the display of the time decreasing (Done, just need to create a parameter to let user choose ) [Marketplace]
-- Parameter the countdown: event name, date, image
+- Parameter the countdown: event name, date, image [Marketplace]
-- Support more languages
+- Support more languages [Marketplace]
+- Make the addon working on the new homescreen.
+For now, it's working only with the old.
+[Marketplace]
 - Optimize performances

+The tag [Marketplace] means that the evolution is required to put the addon on the Firefox marketplace.

 ##Informations